FAQs

 How do nose-flaps stay in the calf’s nose / do many fall out?

-The tag simply hangs from the calf’s nose!
+The flap simply hangs from the calf’s nose!
 They are made of lightweight plastic and are non-invasive (there is no piercing of the nasal septum to keep flaps in place).
-The unique one-piece design of these flaps makes them less-likely to break or fall apart.
-It seems nothing is ever perfect and a few nose-flaps may indeed fall out as some have during our own experimental trials.
-We have had some reports of worse but in general, the retention rate with these flaps has been 95% or better.
-Flaps sometimes fall out during the jostling that occurs as the cattle are being handled.
+The unique one-piece design of these flaps makes them less likely to break or fall apart.
+It seems nothing is ever perfect and a few nose-flaps may indeed get pulled out as some have during our own experimental trials.
+In general, when used as directed, the retention rate with these flaps has been 95% or better.

 How do nose-flaps prevent nursing / how effective are they?

-The nose-tag acts as a physical barrier preventing calves from getting a teat into their mouth.
-Recent feedback from producers suggests there can be considerable variation between farms in the number of calves that figure out a way to suck while wearing our nose tag (e.g. 5-30%).
-In our own test trials, a small proportion of calves (fewer than 10%) did manage to suck despite wearing the device.
-We are highly dedicated to improving the overall effectiveness of our nose-flaps.
-Your suggestions are essential to help us in this process and we strongly encourage all who use our product to send feedback about their experience!
+The nose-flap acts as a physical barrier preventing calves from getting a teat into their mouth.
+Feedback from producers suggests there can be considerable variation between farms in the number of calves that figure out a way to suck while wearing our nose flap.
+In our own test trials, 0 to 5% of calves learned how to suck with the device on.

 How long should the nose-flaps be left on calves?

-We recommend nose-flaps be worn for 4-7 days.
-Our research on calves 6-7 months of age has shown the same benefits whether nose-flaps are worn for 4 days or 14 days so we recommend the former.
-We have found that cows are quieter after separation when nose-flaps were worn for 8 days compared to if it was worn for 4 days.
-The calf’s nostrils may eventually become irritated if the nose-flaps are left on a very long time.
+Leave nose-flaps on for 4 to 7 days.
+Our research on calves 6 to 7 months of age has shown the same reduction in calf stress whether nose-flaps are worn for 4 days or 14 days so we recommend the former.
+The shorter periods will reduce the number of calves that lose nose flaps – and the number of calves that learn to suck with them in place.
+In addition, calves’ nostrils may become irritated when flaps are left in a long time.
+We have found that cows are quieter after separation when nose-flaps were worn for 8 days compared to 4 days.

 Can I remove nose-flaps and keep cows and calves together?